Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 How does that work?

-The FDA approves safety and efficacy, then the CDC sets out plans on actual usage based on that FDA approval.
+The FDA approves safety and efficacy, then the CDC sets out plans for actual usage based on that FDA approval.

 That means FDA approval leads to the CDC setting usage guidelines…